If you’re like most allergy sufferers, you dread the season of spring when pollen explodes on the scene.

 Those microscopic particles that cause your hay fever symptoms to flare up can be taxing on your health and it seems almost impossible to get relief.

-Fortunately, since there have been thousands of other people that suffer from pollen issues over the years, many home remedies for pollen allergies have popped up to help fight this battle.
+Fortunately, since there have been thousands of other people that suffer from pollen issues over the years, a lot of home remedies for pollen allergies have popped up to help fight this battle.

 In this article, we’ll share with you some of the best pollen allergy home remedies.
-If you have a allergy related to pollen, then these tips will surely help.
+If you have an allergy related to pollen, then these tips will surely help.

 Keep Windows Shut